-If your class needs to view streaming films or other media not available on the platforms listed below, contact Jermaine King at firstname.lastname@example.org.
-The Media Desk will make all attempts to provide streaming access for your classes.
+If your class needs to view streaming films or other media not currently available on the platforms listed below, contact Jermaine King at email@example.com.
+The Media Department will make all attempts to provide streaming access for your classes.

 Note that Kanopy films are leased for one or three years.
 Please confirm with firstname.lastname@example.org that an existing lease will remain available through the dates you need students to view it.

-To see what films the library owns, search in our GIL-Find catalog and then click on the format 'Visual' on the left-hand menu to filter your results to media formats.
-You can also browse by genre/language in the Media Desk Catalog.
+To see what films the library owns, search in our GIL-Find catalog and then click on the format 'Video' on the left-hand menu to filter your results to media formats.
+You can also browse videos by genre (e.g. Documentaries or Comedies or Science Fiction) or by language in the Media Desk Catalog.

 Off-campus use of these resources requires UGA login: